 A good moisturiser is a skincare staple.
 Second only to thoroughly cleaning the skin with a great cleanser, a moisturising cream is the most important step in your routine to ensure you're flooding the skin with hydration and vital antioxidants.
 Plus, a good one will act as the final step in protecting your skin against environmental aggressors during the day and will help your skin cells recharge and rejuvenate overnight.

 The problem with many moisturisers, however, is that they can be the most expensive element of a good skincare routine.
-With clever active ingredients and luxe textures, you can expect to pay a little more for your final step, but that doesn't mean you should have to.
+With clever active ingredients and luxe textures, when it comes to the final step of your routine, you can expect to pay a little more, but that doesn't mean you should have to.

 There are now some seriously amazing dupes out there from more affordable brands—all of which offer a high-quality product without the enormous price tag.

 La Mer's classic moisturiser is a beauty icon and always will be, but it's definitely on the pricier end of the scale.
-If it's a super-rich, comforting cream you're after, this Avène option will be for you.
-Incredibly gentle and yet brilliantly hydrating, it's a great cream for under £20.
+If it's a super-rich, comforting cream you're after, Nivea's original Creme is widely considered a stellar dupe.
+Incredibly gentle and seriously hydrating, it's a great option for drier, mature skin types.

 Every skincare routine craves vitamin C—the ultimate antioxidant for brightening and protecting skin from pollution.
 The Origins cream has a lovely light gel texture that isn't too pricey.
 But if you're looking to keep the price down, The Body Shop's option is also brilliant.